eilvelia/tdl/README.md

 ##### `client.invoke(query: Object) => Promise<Object>`

-Send an asynchronous message to Telegram and receive a response.
+Send an asynchronous message to Telegram and receive a response.\
 Resolves with response, or rejects with an error.

+API list is available on https://core.telegram.org/tdlib/docs/annotated.html.

 ```js
 const chats = await client.invoke({